apache/fury/docs/specification/xlang_serialization_spec.md

 ### struct

 Struct means object of `class/pojo/struct/bean/record` type.
-Struct will be serialized by writing its fields data in fury order.
+Struct will be serialized by writing its fields data in fory order.

 Depending on schema compatibility, structs will have different formats.